So you’ve sustained a hand injury, and you can’t grip anything with that hand. Would you still be able to complete an upper-body workout?

 For example, we have several upper body machines that allow you to train your chest, back or shoulder muscles without using your hands.

-First, tie one end around a doorknob and shut the door.
+First, tie one end around a doorknob and shut the door (watch a quick video).

 Next, loop the other end around your wrist.
-From a seated position, keeping your wrist straight, move your arm from in front of you out to your side to train your shoulders and upper back muscles.
+From a seated position, keeping your wrist straight, move your arm from in front of you out to your side to train your shoulders and upper back muscles (watch a quick video).

-To train your chest and frontal shoulder muscles using a swiss ball, place the swiss ball between your wrists and watch a clock or have someone time you. press your arms together into the swiss ball for 1 minute as follows: 1st 20 seconds minimal pressure; next 20 seconds moderate pressure; last 20 seconds maximum pressure.
+To train your chest and frontal shoulder muscles using a swiss ball, place the swiss ball between your wrists and watch a clock or have someone time you.
+Press your arms together into the swiss ball for 1 minute as follows: 1st 20 seconds minimal pressure; next 20 seconds moderate pressure; last 20 seconds maximum pressure (watch this video).

 The second way we can train around a hand injury is using a technique known as manual resistance.